CN-TU/ntarc-spec/docs/reference.rst

 authors
 ~~~~~~~

 (*array* of *strings*)  Array with the authors' list.
 Format as in BibTeX.
-Check `https://tex.stackexchange.com/questions/557/how-should-i-type-author-names-in-a-bib-file`_ for details.
+Check `this StackExchange thread <https://tex.stackexchange.com/questions/557/how-should-i-type-author-names-in-a-bib-file>`_ for details.

 .. code-block:: none